jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-18-beam-examples-2/index.md

 ### Shared Transforms

 Both the pipelines read text messages from an input Kafka topic and write outputs to an output topic.
 Therefore, the data source and sink transforms are refactored into a utility module as shown below.
-Note that, the Kafka read and write methods has an argument called `deprecated_read`, which forces to use the legacy read when it is set to *True*.
+Note that, the Kafka read and write transforms have an argument called `deprecated_read`, which forces to use the legacy read when it is set to *True*.
 We will use the legacy read in this post to prevent a problem that is described in this [GitHub issue](https://github.com/apache/beam/issues/20979).

 ```python
 # chapter2/word_process_utils.py